nsrr/chat-documentation/pages/hrv-analysis.md

 *Note:* For  inquiries, please visit the [NSRR Forum](https://sleepdata.org/forum).

+## Methods

+As part of the polysomnographic study, continuous electrocardiographic (ECG) signals were recorded at the following sample frequencies: 50 Hz (#2), 200 Hz (#594), 250 Hz (#15), 256 HZ (#176), 512 Hz (#86).
+A Notch filter of 60Hz was applied.

+QRS complexes (R-points) were detected using Compumedics (Abbotsford, VIC, Australia) Somte software Version 2.10 (Builds 99 to 101).
+The R-points were classified as normal sinus, supraventricular premature complex or ventricular premature complex.
+The automated annotations were reviewed by a trained technician, who made appropriate corrections.

+In this analysis, we follow the Task Force of The European Society of Cardiology and The North American Society of Pacing and Electrophysiology, Heart rate variability (HRV) standards of measurement, physiological interpretation, and clinical use (European Heart Journal, 1996;17:354–81).

 Traditional heart rate variability (HRV) measures are commonly divided into two broad categories: time domain measures and frequency domain measures.

 The time domain HRV statistics include the following measures:

-- AVNN (the average of all the NN intervals)
+- **AVNN** (the average of all the NN intervals)
+- **IHR** (Mean value of instantaneous heart rate.
+For a given NN interval, the IHR is calculated as 60/NN.
+IHR is usually expressed as beats per minute but strictly speaking it is unitless.)
-- SDNN (the standard deviation of all NN intervals)
+- **SDNN** (the standard deviation of all NN intervals)
-- SDANN (the standard deviation of the averages of NN intervals in all 5-minute segments)
+- **SDANN** (the standard deviation of the averages of NN intervals in all 5-minute segments)
-- SDNNINDX (the mean of the standard deviations of NN intervals in all 5-minute segments)
+- **SDNNINDX** (the mean of the standard deviations of NN intervals in all 5-minute segments)
-- rMSSD (the square root of the mean of the squares of difference between adjacent NN intervals), and
+- **rMSSD** (the square root of the mean of the squares of difference between adjacent NN intervals), and
-- pNNx (the percentage of differences between adjacent NN intervals that are > x ms).
+- **pNNx** (the percentage of differences between adjacent NN intervals that are > x ms).
 We used x = 10, 20, 30, 40 and 50 ms.

 The frequency domain measures include: